-- Raised beds can be planted more intensively than a traditional backyard garden. - This means you can grow more vegetables in smaller spaces. - Raised beds make it possible to grow safely even on land that is contaminated with lead and other heavy metals. - Depending upon the severity of the winter and your own inventiveness, the garden can be used year-round, although most people grow their vegetables from mid-October through late April. - Fewer tools are needed to help you plant and care for your garden. - Weeds, soil insects and soilborne diseases are more easily controlled since recommended treatments are more effective in raised gardens.
+- Raised beds can be planted more intensively than a traditional backyard garden. - This means you can grow more vegetables in smaller spaces. - Raised beds make it possible to grow safely even on land that is contaminated with lead and other heavy metals. - Depending upon the severity of the winter and your own inventiveness, the garden can be used year-round, although most people grow their vegetables from mid-October through late April. - Fewer tools are needed to help you plant and care for your garden. - Weeds, soil insects and soil-borne diseases are more easily controlled since recommended treatments are more effective in raised gardens.

-There are many advantages to growing food in raised beds
+Advantages to growing food in raised beds

-- The soil warms up faster in the spring, allowing for an earlier planting season. - Water is able to drain easily. - The garden can be tended from the edges, so the soil does not become compacted by people walking in the garden. - You can produce five times more vegetables than with conventional gardening!
+- The soil warms up faster in the spring, allowing for an earlier planting season. - Rain and irrigation water can enter easily.
+Water is able to drain easily. - The garden can be tended from the edges, so the soil does not become compacted by people walking in the garden. - You can produce 5 times more vegetables than with conventional gardening. - There is good ventilation.
+Micro-organisms develop well. - Plants take full advantage of the nutrients.
+Roots grow better.